The Art of Self-Care: Yangsheng 養生, Nurturing Life

 Welcome to In Eastern Med blogs!
 My inspiration for writing blogs stemmed from a desire to share and expand on the health-related conversations I've had with my patients.
 As a practitioner of Traditional East Asian medicine, namely Traditional Korean medicine, in the United States, the beliefs and attitudes about health, wellness and treatments from an eastern perspective are foreign and odd to most Americans unless they've been exposed to other cultures that respect and preserve the empirical wisdom of traditional or folk medical practices.
 Western medicine or modern biomedicine has evolved to focus on isolating a disease or symptoms and treating the isolated disease or symptoms.
 Whereas, whole medical systems like Traditional East Asian medicine looks at the interconnectedness of the mind, body and spirit, the whole person, and aims to treat the whole person.
 My blogs will touch on health-related topics that cover not only physical disorders, but imbalances of a social, psychological, and environmental nature that affect the physical.

-Coming back to yangsheng 養生, nurturing and preserving life.
 The premise of yangsheng 養生 is that life is precious or health is wealth and vice versa.
 If you think about it, you and your life are unique.
 Through the life force of nature, you came into being.
 There is no one else like you.
 Therefore, nurturing life or self-care merits your time and investment on a regular basis.
-In Chinese/Korean (健康 jiankang/건강), the two characters for health mean foundation and build.
+In Chinese/Korean, the two characters comprising the word for health (Chinese 健康 jian-kang/Korean 건강 gun-gang) mean foundation and build.
 Without good health, there's no foundation to life.
-One of the most famous quotes eastern medical practitioners often share is from the Yellow Emperor's Classic of Internal Medicine (Huang Di Nei Jing 黃帝內經): "To fight a disease after it has occurred is like trying to dig a well when one is thirsty, or forging a weapon once a battle has begun."
-A healthy life is a disciplined life style.
+One of the most famous quotes eastern medical practitioners often share is from the Yellow Emperor's Classic of Internal Medicine (Huang Di Nei Jing 黃帝內經, circa 250 BCE): "To fight a disease after it has occurred is like trying to dig a well when one is thirsty, or forging a weapon once a battle has begun."
+A healthy life is a disciplined lifestyle.
 Good health isn't instant as the latest infomercials for supplements and gadgets lead us to believe.

-The purpose of yangsheng or self-care is to maintain health and prevent illnesses.
-A painful conversation I've had with patients who have struggled with numerous illnesses is it was only when they became seriously ill that they realized the value of good health.
+The purpose of yangsheng which is synonymous with preventive self-care is to maintain health and prevent illnesses while enjoying a long life.
+A painful conversation I've had repeatedly with patients who have struggled with numerous illnesses is it was only when they became seriously ill that they realized the value of good health.
 I've come to value good health after witnessing my father's suffering and recovery from a severe stroke when he was 46 years old.
-Fortunately he relied on and had access to regular acupuncture treatments and herbal medicine, along with physical therapy and healthy homemade Korean meals my mother prepared.
+Fortunately, he relied on and had access to regular acupuncture treatments and herbal medicine, along with physical therapy and healthy homemade Korean meals my mother prepared.
 He was a rare stroke-hemiplegic case that made a full recovery in mobility and speech.
-Looking back, I believe if my father had made minor lifestyle modifications (self-care investments) a few years before the stroke such as eating less sodium and more vegetables, and exercising 30 minutes a day, he could have avoided a stroke.
-However, he had to make major investments and sacrifices to rebuild his health or life foundation.
-He considered himself fortunate that he was living and had family who cheered him on during the rebuilding of his health.
-He was always grateful to God for allowing him to be with his family.
-I was fortunate to witness my father's healing process and learn of the pricelessness of life and good health.
+Looking back, I believe if my father had made lifestyle modifications (self-care investments) a few years before the stroke, such as eating less sodium and more vegetables, and exercising regularly, he most likely could have avoided a stroke.
+However, he had to make major investments and sacrifices to rebuild his health or life foundation after suffering a stroke.
+He counted his blessings and considered himself fortunate that he was living and had family who encouraged him during the rebuilding of his health.
+He was always grateful to God for the knowledge of self-care practices, access to a skilled acupuncturist and the daily health improvements as well as the health challenges he experienced.
+I am fortunate to have witnessed my father's healing process and understand the pricelessness of life and good health as well as the effort it takes to improve and maintain one’s health.